Why you can trust Sunlight Media

 When dispatching your .htaccess file to a server through FTP, it’s paramount to transmit it in ASCII mode.
 Most FTP tools default to BINARY mode for data transference; however, this mode fumbles with dot files.
 To sidestep content disruptions, your FTP tool should let you switch the transfer mode.
 If embedding a popup window, you might use a syntax like “/popup_window.php?site_isp_root=” to direct users to the relevant content.

 Post-uploading your .htaccess to the server, double-check its operationality.
 If your alterations seem inert, the cause might be misaligned file permissions.
+Correct .htaccess file permissions are crucial for security and functionality.
 The .htaccess file should bear permissions set at 755, granting the owner read, write, and execution rights, while others retain read and execution rights.
 Modify these permissions via your FTP tool in the “File Permissions” segment, or employ ‘chmod 755 .htaccess’ in the command line.

 Server Configuration Files